praneethy91/websearchenginesnyu/README.md

 format=text
 ```
 ### Number of ranked documents
 You can pass in a value which determined how many ranked documents are returned.
+Default is 10.

 For example, you input as the following cgi-argument to display top 30 results.
 ```